 From long-haul truckers to mums on school pick up duty, if you’re an Aussie driver the chances are that you’ve been guilty of chowing down on a McDonalds burger while behind the wheel.

 Except guilty isn’t quite the right word – unlike texting or drinking, in Australia there are no laws against eating while driving.
-As long as you don’t drive erratically or endanger others, you’re free to stuff your face with whatever food you want.
+As long as you don’t drive erratically or endanger others by causing an accident, you’re free to stuff your face with whatever food you want.
 Within reason of course (best to keep the steak and veggies for the dining table).

 To stay safe while gorging ourselves and manoeuvring our vehicles, there are a few rules to abide by.
 Avoid food that requires two hands, never eat anything that requires utensils and stay away from liquids.
 Cereal and noodles?
 No way.
 Burgers?
 Hell yes.